 - Cut and loop.
 This is as it sounds, with both looped and cut fibers creating a pattern with a sculpted or marble-like texture.
 That’s the main appeal of this construction!
 The texture is a significant design trend these days, so the cut and loop rug works well with contemporary décor.

 Our on-site designer will help you find the best carpet for your installation!
-Visit the Twin Brothers Floors showroom in Lutz, FL
+Visit the Twin Brothers Floors showrooms

-.
+in Lutz and Zephyrhills, FL.
 You’ll come out with inspiration, information and both a free quote and design consultation for your carpet project.
-We service Lutz, FL, Tampa, FL, Town 'N' Country, FL, Temple Terrace, FL, North Tampa, FL, Land O' Lakes, FL, Odessa, FL, Brandon, FL, Zephyrhills, FL and New Port Richey, FL.
+We service Lutz, FL, Zephyrhills, FL, Tampa, FL, Town 'N' Country, FL, Temple Terrace, FL, North Tampa, FL, Land O' Lakes, FL, Odessa, FL, Brandon, FL and New Port Richey, FL.